bitnami/charts/bitnami/elasticsearch/README.md

 ### Enable bundled Kibana

 This Elasticsearch chart contains Kibana as subchart, you can enable it just setting the `kibana.enabled=true` parameter.
+It is enabled by default using the `values-production.yaml` file.
 If you want to modify the `nameOverride` parameter in the Elasticsearch chart, you also need to set the same value for the `kibana.nameOverride` in order to use the same value in both charts.

 ## Persistence